 Mastercard, Visa, and American Express all have rules limiting or prohibiting their use for mortgage payments.

 Additionally, many of the major banks that issue these cards to consumers also prohibit their use for mortgage payments as well.

-Overall the mortgage and banking frowns upon the use of credit cards for mortgage payments since it is essentially using a debt (a credit on your card) to pay another debt (the mortgage on your home, which the lender holds).
+For those reasons, many lenders that issue mortgages to homeowners prohibit the use of credit cards for monthly mortgage payments.
+Overall, the mortgage and banking industry frowns upon the use of credit cards for mortgage payments, since it is essentially using a debt (a credit on your card) to pay another debt (the mortgage on your home, which the lender holds).

 When Does Paying a Mortgage with a Credit Card with a Mortgage Make Sense?

 Even if you can pay your mortgage with a credit card, doing so can be expensive.